Claudia Sheinbaum Sworn in as Mexico's First Female President

 Facts

-• Ahead of her swearing-in ceremony, Colombia's Pres.
-Gustavo Petro — a former M-19 guerrilla, just like Sheinbaum — told reporters in Mexico that Sheinbaum was among Mexicans who helped rebel fighters who fled Colombia in the past.[2][10]
+- Ahead of her swearing-in ceremony, Colombia's Pres.
+Gustavo Petro told reporters in Mexico that, like him, Sheinbaum was a former member of the M-19 guerrilla.
+According to Colombia’s Vice-Chancellor Jorge Rojas, she was allegedly among Mexicans who helped rebel fighters fleeing Colombia.[2][10]

 Sources: [1]EL PAÍS English, [2]Associated Press, [3]Wsj, [4]CNN, [5]The Hill, [6]Los Angeles Times, [7]Washington Post, [8]Reuters, [9]Al Jazeera and [10]Breitbart.